“Sometimes I just want to slap him across the face and say ‘Why can’t you be more interesting?’”

 You’re a different breed, a dog of a different color.

 You learned early on that to be interesting is, in the most fundamental sense, to command the attention of others.

 You discovered that others, by and large, want to be entertained — and so, in this sense, we all start with a captive audience.

 You now know that, in actuality, it takes a certain kind of work to be boring, whereas to be interesting it’s … what?

 It’s mostly a question of habit — and the true secret of habit is the insight that habit is discipline and that your habits are what you choose them to be.

-Bartenders — real bartenders — pay close attention to what holds the interest of their customers.
+Bartenders — real bartenders, as opposed to that tattooed-and-bearded bunch hiding behind their fifty-dollar bar spoons — pay close attention to what holds the interest of their customers.

-Because the bar is a microcosm of life:
+Because, friend, the bar is a microcosm of life.

-The bartender is neither God nor government but a little of both: she is the orchestrator.
+The bartender, who is neither God nor government but a little of both, she is the orchestrator.